 The Expected Duration Present subfield is set to 1 if the Expected Duration field is present and 0 otherwise.

 The Link Mapping Size subfield is set to 1 if the length of the Link Mapping Of TID n field is 1 octet and is set to 0 if the length of the Link Mapping Of TID n field is 2 octets.

+(#16210)The Mapping Switch Time Offset Info Present subfield is set to 1 if the Mapping Switch Time Offset Info field is present and 0 otherwise.

 The Link Mapping Presence Indicator subfield indicates whether the Link Mapping Of TID n field is present in the TID-To-Link Mapping element (i.e., it identifies the TID(s) for which the mapping is provided in the element).
 A value of 1 in bit position n of the Link Mapping Presence Indicator subfield indicates that the Link Mapping Of TID n field is present in the TID-To-Link Mapping element.
 Otherwise, the Link Mapping Of TID n field is not present in the TID-To-Link Mapping element.
 When the Default Link Mapping subfield is set to 1, this subfield is not present.